Building a Padel Court: Your Comprehensive Guide

 Electrical drawings (including post lighting and conduit paths)

-Project plan (layout, scope, sequencing, and install strategy)
+Project plan (layout, scope, sequencing, and installation strategy)

 Step 3: Construction